evanx/chronica/lib/ComponentFactory.md

 - its own YAML file e.g. `component/alerter.yaml`

 If the component is not specified in `~/etc/chronica.yaml` then it will not started - nor any components that require it.

+If all the components initialise without error via their `create` methods, then it starts all the components i.e. invokes their `start` lifecycle method.

 #### Starting